Tag Archives: Episode 14

 The Big Bang Theory – “The Einstein Approximation”

-“The Einstein Approximation” February 1st, 2010 Jim Parsons does not need catchphrases, nor does he need running jokes.
-Over three seasons, Jim Parsons has consistently demonstrated comic timing and abilities that define this character in ways beyond “gags,” and which … Continue reading
+Jim Parsons does not need catchphrases, nor does he need running jokes.
+Over three seasons, Jim Parsons has consistently demonstrated comic timing and abilities that define this character in ways beyond “gags,” and which have made the character endearing when some of his actions could be seen as insufferable.

 4 Comments